AlekzNet/Poor-mans-CheckPoint-VPN-DPD/README.md

 If the firewall is not the Active member of the cluster, nothing happens, the cycle goes to sleep for 600 seconds.

-On the CheckPoint firewall the tunnel is configured using the Center - Two satellites topology.
+On the CheckPoint firewall the tunnels are configured using the Center - Two satellites topology (no explicit MEP).